Cooling Off Period – Cancel a Contract Within 14 Days

 Exclusions to Consumer Contracts Regulations

-Certain categories of goods and services are excluded from the application of the Consumer Contracts Regulations.
+The Consumer Contracts Regulations exclude certain categories of goods and services from the application of the cooling-off period.
 These are the contracts that are:

-• concluded for the use of one single connection, by telephone, internet or fax, established by a consumer;
+- concluded for the use of one single connection, by telephone, internet or fax, established by a consumer; or

 Taking Ownership of the Goods and Exceptions

-Taking ownership of the goods means that the goods have either been safely delivered to you.
-Or to a nominated neighbour, or to a safe place.
+Taking ownership of the goods means that the trader has safely delivered the goods to you, or to a nominated neighbour, or to a safe place.

-If your parcel is delivered to a nominated safe place or neighbour, the seller is allowed to treat this as the parcel having been delivered to you.
+If the seller delivers your parcel to a nominated safe place or neighbour, the seller can treat this as having delivered the parcel to you.

 The 14-day cooling-off period starts from the date of safe delivery.